Runner tying shoelaces by the front door

 • "Long ride.
 Comfortable all the way.
 No hero efforts."

-If a training partner could glance at it and know exactly what to do, you've written enough.
+If a training partner could glance at it and know what to do, you have written enough.

 Once the week makes sense, stop touching it.